AP VoteCast: Health care top issue in Virginia

+The Associated Press declared Joe Biden the winner just after the polls closed in Virginia, basing the call on data from VoteCast.

-Here’s a snapshot of Democratic voters in Virginia — who they are and what matters to them — based on preliminary results from AP VoteCast, a survey of 2,472 voters, conducted for The Associated Press by NORC at the University of Chicago.
+Here’s a snapshot of Democratic voters in Virginia — who they are and how they voted — based on preliminary results from AP VoteCast, a survey of 2,543 voters, conducted for The Associated Press by NORC at the University of Chicago.

 DO THEY WANT A BIG CHANGE?

 But change in Washington doesn’t look the same to everyone.
-About 6 in 10 voters said they preferred a candidate who would pursue practical, centrist policies to one pursuing bold liberal policies.
+About 6 in 10 voters said they preferred a candidate who will pursue practical, centrist policies to one pursuing bold liberal policies.

 WHAT ELSE VOTERS WANT